 We surveyed 850 Americans who had plans to attend or host a bachelor or bachelorette party in the next 6 months.
 We estimate the confidence level at 95% and the margin of error at 3%.

-COVID-19 has had significant impact on travel throughout the world.
+COVID-19 has had a significant impact on travel throughout the world.
 As the U.S. continues to issue warnings and take additional preventative measures, travel for bachelor and bachelorette parties will continue to be disrupted.
 Our survey shows that many Americans have already changed their party travel plans and many are likely to do so in the coming days and weeks.

 Taking Proper Preventative Care